 \subsection{Denoising with realistic instrumental noise}

 For the first experiment, we evaluated our G-DAE using spectra degraded by \textsc{PandExo}-generated noise \citep{batalhaPandExoCommunityTool2017}.
 For this case, we simulated JWST/NIRSpec PRISM-mode time-series observations covering the spectral range 0.69--5.3~$\mu$m with the SUB512 subarray and NGROUP = 6 \citep{JDocs-NIRSpec-BOTS,JDocs-NIRSpec-Subarrays,LustigYaeger2019AJ}.
 We set the observation baseline to three times the transit duration (including pre- and post-transit phases), matching \exo{TRAPPIST-1}{}{e} parameters.
 The number of transits spanned a broad range of values (1--20).
 For each spectrum, \textsc{PandExo} returns wavelength-dependent 1$\sigma$ uncertainties, which are important for computing the $\chi^2$ statistic (see below).

 The simulation employed the PHOENIX stellar SED from \textsc{PandExo} using the TRAPPIST‑1 parameters.
-We note that, for the training set, we also used the PHOENIX database, but within the context of the \textsc{TAUReX} tools.
+For the training set, we also used the PHOENIX database, but within the context of the \textsc{TauREx} tools.
 Since both tools may use the spectra database differently, for instance by employing different grid interpolation procedures or parameters, the spectra used for training and testing may differ slightly, making the denoising procedure more challenging.

-\autoref{fig:ae_pandexo_correction} shows representative reconstructions using G-DAE of different types of transmission spectra.
-In all scenarios, the application of the G-DAE reduces both contamination and noise, producing flatter residuals and much closer matches to the clean spectrum.
+\autoref{fig:ae_pandexo_correction} shows representative G-DAE reconstructions of different types of transmission spectra.
+In all scenarios, the application of the G-DAE reduces both contamination and noise, producing flatter residuals and much closer matches to the uncontaminated spectrum.
 This is reflected in very low values of $\chi^2_r$ for the reconstructed signal, compared with the same statistics for the noisy case.